Course Outline

 Specific requirements

-Students are required to undertake pre-reading of the designated textbook chapters and complete the activities for each module before participating in workshops.
+Students are required to work through the learning materials in Canvas for each module before participating in workshops.

 How are risks managed in this course?